junxit/us-congress-bills-116/bill.md

 ## § 5.
 National Academy of Sciences evaluation

 - **(a)** *Study* Not later than 12 months after the date of enactment of this Act, the Director shall enter into an agreement with the National Academy of Sciences under which the National Academy agrees to conduct an evaluation and assessment that—
-  - **(1)** evaluates the quality and quantity of current Federal programming and research directed at examining STEM education for students in grades Pre–K through 12 and workforce development in rural areas;
+  - **(1)** evaluates the quality and quantity of current Federal programming and research directed at examining STEM education for students in grades Pre-K through 12 and workforce development in rural areas;
-  - **(2)** assesses the impact of the scarcity of broadband connectivity in rural communities has on STEM and technical literacy for students in grades Pre–K through 12 in rural areas;
+  - **(2)** assesses the impact of the scarcity of broadband connectivity in rural communities has on STEM and technical literacy for students in grades Pre-K through 12 in rural areas;
   - **(3)** assesses the core research and data needed to understand the challenges rural areas are facing in providing quality STEM education and workforce development; and
-  - **(4)** makes recommendations for action at the Federal, State, and local levels for improving STEM education for students in grades Pre–K through 12 and workforce development in rural areas.
+  - **(4)** makes recommendations for action at the Federal, State, and local levels for improving STEM education for students in grades Pre-K through 12 and workforce development in rural areas.
 - **(b)** *Report to Director* The agreement entered into under subsection (a) shall require the National Academy of Sciences, not later than 24 months after the date of enactment of this Act, to submit to the Director a report on the study conducted under such subsection, including the National Academy’s findings and recommendations.
-- **(c)** *Authorization of appropriations* There are authorized to be appropriated to the Director to carry out this section $1,000,000 for fiscal year 2020.
+- **(c)** *Authorization of appropriations* There are authorized to be appropriated to the Director to carry out this section $1,000,000 for fiscal year 2021.

 ## § 6.
 GAO review